Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Our Approach:

 \subsubsection{Layer-wise Weight}

-\begin{observation} \textit{ A neural network consists of multiple layers and each layer receives input from its adjacent upstream layer (except the input layer) and delivers its output to the adjacent downstream layer (except the output layer).
-The earlier layers are probably more significant than the latter layers.
-On the one hand, any interference with the learning process of the earlier layers has the potential to propagate and enlarge errors along the forward propagation path, resulting in substantial amplification of undesired effects.
-On the other hand, a common belief is that the earlier layers concentrate on identifying foundational features shared across various samples, and therefore disrupting the learning process of earlier layers would inevitably lead to significant performance degradation. } \end{observation}
+\begin{observation} \textit{ DNNs exhibit hierarchical parameter importance, with shallow layers playing a more critical role in model performance.
+This stems from two key properties: (1) perturbations in shallow layers propagate exponentially through forward propagation, amplifying their impact on outputs; and (2) shallow layers specialize in learning low-level, shared features across data samples~\cite{Simonyan2014VeryDC}. } \end{observation}

-Drawing upon Insight \ref{obs2}, the parameters in earlier layers commonly are more important than those in late layers.
-The empirical validation, with a similar setup used in Table \ref{element_metric_valid}, can be found in Table \ref{layer_metic_valid}.
-We add uniform random noises into the gradients of different layers individually.
-Notably, perturbing the gradients of early layers has a more detrimental impact on the model's performance.
-Therefore, we define layer-wise weight that allocates more attention to the parameters in earlier layers.
-In this way, the gradients associated with $x^*$ and $x$ of parameters in the earlier layers can be better aligned to maintain the utility of $x^*$.
+Drawing upon Insight \ref{obs2}, the parameters in shallow layers commonly are more important than those in late layers.
+As reported in Table \ref{layer_metic_valid}, empirical validation using Gaussian noise injection in gradient confirms that disrupting shallow-layer gradients causes significantly greater performance degradation than deeper layers, motivating our layer-wise weight.

 The specific form of layer-wise weight draws inspiration from the multiplicative structure of DNNs.
-DNNs typically consist of stacked layers, each consisting of a linear function followed by a non-linear activation function $\sigma(\cdot)$ \cite{deep_learning_survey}.
-In mathematical terms, we represent a DNN as $ \sigma \cdots \sigma (w_2 \sigma (w_1 x)) $, with the bias term absorbed into the weight term for simplicity.
-This multiplicative structure implies that the perturbation of weight parameters within a single layer can exert an exponential effect on the final model output, specifically when considering piece-wise linear activation functions like ReLU.
+DNNs typically consist of stacked layers, each of which is a linear function followed by a nonlinear activation function $\sigma(\cdot)$~\cite{deep_learning_survey}.
+In mathematical terms, we represent a DNN as $ \sigma \cdots \sigma (w_2 \sigma (w_1 x)) $.
+This structure implies that a perturbation in the parameters of a single layer can exert an exponential effect on the final model output, specifically when considering piece-wise linear activation functions like ReLU.
 Hence, our layer-wise weight employs an exponential decay mechanism to assign weights.